 Authors can deposit embargoed research in UNSWorks and continue to meet publisher requirements by selecting the relevant embargo period during the deposit process.
 Once the allocated embargo period has expired the manuscript will then be made accessible to the public via UNSWorks.

 The UNSW Open Access Policy requires authors to deposit in UNSWorks upon publication without embargo where it is possible to do so.
 Many publishers allow authors to make content freely available immediately or with a short embargo period.
+Authors that have retained their rights to the Author Accepted Manuscript can deposit it to UNSWorks upon publication.

 Note: The maximum period that is applicable for all embargoes in UNSWorks is 24 months.
 All other options that may be presented in ROS are non-applicable.